Formality properties of finitely generated groups and Lie algebras: Minimal models and (partial) formality

 The following theorem of Papadima and Yuzvinsky \cite{Papadima-Yuzvinsky} nicely relates the properties of the minimal model of $X$ to the Koszulness of its cohomology algebra.

 \begin{theorem}[\cite{Papadima-Yuzvinsky}] Let $X$ be a connected space with finite Betti numbers.
-If $\cM(X)\cong \cM(X,1)$, then $H^*(X;\Q)$ is a Koszul algebra.
+If $\cM(X)\cong \cM(X,1)$, then $H^{\hdot}(X;\Q)$ is a Koszul algebra.
 Moreover, if $X$ is formal, then the converse holds. \end{theorem}

-\begin{remark} In \cite[Proposition 3.4]{Macinic}, M\u{a}cinic shows that every $i$-formal space $X$ for which $H^{\geq i+2}(X;\Q)$ vanishes is formal.
+\begin{remark} In \cite[Prop.~3.4]{Macinic}, M\u{a}cinic shows that every $i$-formal space $X$ for which $H^{\geq i+2}(X;\Q)$ vanishes is formal.
 In particular, the notions of formality and $i$-formality coincide for $(i+1)$-dimensional CW-complexes.
 In general, though, full formality is a much stronger condition than partial formality. \end{remark}

 \begin{remark} There is a competing notion of $i$-formality, due to Fern\'{a}ndez and Mu\~{n}oz \cite{FM05}.
 As explained in \cite{Macinic}, the two notions differ significantly, even for $i=1$.
-In the sequel, we will use exclusively the classical notion of $i$-formality given above. \end{remark}
+In what follows, we will use exclusively the classical notion of $i$-formality given above. \end{remark}

 As is well-known, the (full) formality property behaves well with respect to field extensions of the form $\Q\subset \k$.
 Indeed, it follows from Halperin and Stasheff's Corollary \ref{cor:Kformal} that a connected space $X$ with finite Betti numbers is formal over $\Q$ if and only if $X$ is formal over $\k$.
 This result was first stated and proved by Sullivan \cite{Sullivan}, using different techniques.
 An independent proof was given by Neisendorfer and Miller \cite{Neisendorfer-Miller78} in the simply-connected case.